-Intern duties include, but are not limited to: experience at front desk reception of exhibition visitors, fielding phone inquiries about exhibitions and performances, exhibition support including basic registrar duties, database management, research, and special event staffing.
+Intern duties include, but are not limited to: experience at front desk reception of exhibition visitors, fielding phone inquiries about exhibitions and performances, grassroots marketing for festivals, exhibition support including basic registrar duties, database management, research, and special event staffing.

 Development/Special Events Intern

 This internship offers the opportunity to work with development staff in all matters related to membership, special events, corporate sponsorships, foundation and government grant requests, and major gifts.
-The ideal candidate should has a Moreover, the ideal candidate must be comfortable on the phone.
+The ideal candidate must be comfortable on the phone.

 Intern duties include, but are not limited to: providing assistance to the Development Department; executing mail merges and preparing mass mailings; entering data into The Raiser’s Edge fundraising database; creating and modifying Excel spreadsheets; phone solicitation; assisting with the planning and execution of major fundraising events, including the annual Gala and Silent Auction; and working on special projects as needed.
 Position has flexible hours, Monday through Friday with some weekend and evening hours required for special fundraising events.